GriffithUniLibrary/redcap-intro/index.md

 - A modern browser
 - Access to the Internet

-We also assume that you have the following level of understanding:

-- Foundational data terminology such as tabular data, binary data, csv, tables, fields etc.

 ## Using this site

 This site contains a mixture of information and activities.
 Information connected with the live workshops offered by Griffith are marked with the